 6. Buy Quality Shoes

-Spending a bit more on quality shoes helped many peoples’ feet and knees from abominable pain and, ultimately, trips to the podiatrist’s office.
-Consensus grew around the $150 to $200 price tag for better footwear that lasted years or, as one Redditor put it, “thousands of miles.”
+Spending more on quality shoes helped many peoples’ feet and knees from terrible pain and, ultimately, trips to the podiatrist’s office.
+Consensus grew around the $150 to $200 price tag for better footwear that lasted years or, as one person put it, “thousands of miles.”
 Specific brands included Blundstones, Birkenstocks, and Rainbow flip-flops, which provided the best experiences.

 7. Forget Buying A Used Car

 A controversial commenter received many upvotes, making the provocative suggestion to buy a new rather than a used car.
 His reasoning: he was “really just tired of my car being in the shop all the time.
 He bought a new car which resulted in a slightly higher monthly payment at the time, but I was pleasantly surprised when my insurance cost was cut in half.
 Of course, there were maintenance savings, but that wasn’t my main goal.”